cyrildiagne/fstq/README.md

     ```
   - Navigate to [http://localhost:8080](http://localhost:8080)
   - It will add the items to the queue, and wait until the items are
-    processed to print the result.
+    processed to print the result in the console.

 ## 3. Process the items with python workers